 The Workforce for a Sustainable Future

-Information compiled by Karin Kirk and Monica Bruckner, SERC, and informed by the Geoscience Workforce in the 21st Century workshop
+This information was compiled in 2013 by Karin Kirk and Monica Bruckner, SERC, informed by the Geoscience Workforce in the 21st Century workshop

 The Multifaceted Role of Geoscience in the Workforce